Umeon

 Biology

-Cyoou Toh are thick-skinned, have webbed digits, a foldable dorsal fin, and wings that have adapted more to swimming becoming more like fins over time; making them perfectly suited for water.
-Cyoou Toh are still capable of flight but are the weakest fliers of all flying taothomet, preferring gliding whenever possible.
+Cyoou Toh are thick-skinned, have webbed digits, a foldable dorsal fin, and wings that have adapted more to swimming, becoming more like fins over time; making them perfectly suited for water.
+Cyoou Toh are still capable of flight, they are the weakest fliers of all flying taothomet, preferring gliding whenever possible.
 Their antlers are coral-like with polyp shapes and bright colours, which are determined by a mix between regional impacts and family genetics.
 Their skin tones are turquoise, teal, seafoam, faded greens, also faded greys and blues, with brown and beige mottled patterns on the membranes found on their wings, tail, arms, fin, and between digits.

 Renaissance allows for a gill-like filtration, and for diving to depths that would threaten a normal taothomet body.
 A lot of their features show through on their eel-like body morph, now with armoured head and arms.
 On land they can use heka to pull moisture from the air to create enough lift to stay afloat just above ground, allowing them to glide like normal, a lack of water will limit them profoundly, resulting in literal fish out of water flailing.